Unil-SGC/geocomputing-coffee/1-git-demo/README.md

 Upon hitting "enter", you should see a new VS Code instance opening: now you're hooked into the GPU node :rocket:

 First, open the folder you previously cloned `scratch/git-demo` within VS Code.
-Then, you can launch again the Julia REPL (`cmd + j + o` on macOS, `ctrl + j + o` on Windows) and try plotting an array of random numbers initialised on the GPU the verify that interactive plotting and GPU access is working.
+Then, you can launch again the Julia REPL (`alt + j + o`) and try plotting an array of random numbers initialised on the GPU the verify that interactive plotting and GPU access is working.
 ```julia-repl
 pkg > activate .